 FedEx offers many of the same services but can be a little more expensive.
-However, if you open an account, you can get discounted services, including 40% off eligible FedEx Express shipments, 20% off eligible FedEx Ground domestic shipments and 25% off package residential surcharges.
+However, if you open a free account, you can get discounted services.

 FedEx also offers complimentary envelopes and boxes, all delivered to your home at no cost.
 Choose from a range of FREE, ready-to-use self-sealing packaging in various shapes and sizes.
 They’re available in-store or online.

 And, for convenience, you can pay for shipping and print labels online.
 Finally, just schedule a package pick-up right from your home.